CONTEXT

 • Built final deliverables in Figma for pixel-perfect handoff

-• Used AI for early-stage ideation and divergent thinking
+• Used AI tools such as Claude, Figma Make, and v0 for early-stage ideation and divergent thinking

 • Applied human judgment for all final design decisions